ghorwin/SIM-VICUS/README.md

 * **IBK** - core utility library, extends c++ standard library by useful functions (so we do not need boost and other heavy libs)
 * **IBKMK** - IBK math kernel lib, low level optimized routines for efficient number crunching
 * **IDFReader** - library for IDF file parsing and data import to VICUS
-* **IntegratorFramework** - library that includes several numerical interation libraries and provides a convenient framework to error-controlled time integration
+* **IntegratorFramework** - library that includes several numerical integration libraries and provides a convenient framework to error-controlled time integration
 * **ITSOL2** - implements ILUT preconditioner (included in IntegratorFramework, this directory contains the original sources)
 * **Nandrad** - the NANDRAD data model library (holds the project data for the NANDRAD solver)
 * **QtExt** - Qt extension library from IBK, lots of utility functions and widgets to assist with UI development